CosmoLike/cocoa/README.md

 Finally, go to a browser and type `http://localhost:8080/?token=XXX`, where `XXX` is the previously saved token.

+:books::books: *Additional Notes* :books::books:

+-  The flag `-v $(pwd):/home/whovian/host/` ensures that files on the host computer, where the user should install Cocoa to avoid losing work in case the docker image needs to be deleted, have been mounted to the directory `/home/whovian/host/`.
+Therefore, the user should see the host files of the directory where the whovian-cocoa container was initialized after typing `cd /home/whovian/host/; ls`

 ### Miniconda Installation <a name="overview_miniconda"></a>

 Download and run Miniconda installation script (please adapt `CONDA_DIR`):